brimdata/super/README.md

 decent at analytics and
 [search use cases](https://zed.brimdata.io/docs/language/search-expressions).

-Unlike other relational systems that do schema inference of JSON, SuperDB won't fall over if you throw a bunch of eclectic JSON at it.
+Unlike other relational systems that do performance-fragile "schema inference" of JSON, SuperDB won't fall over if you throw a bunch of eclectic JSON at it.
 You can easily do
-[schema inference if you want](https://zed.brimdata.io/docs/language/operators/fuse), but data is ingested by default as strongly but dynamically typed data.
+[schema inference if you want](https://zed.brimdata.io/docs/language/operators/fuse), but data is ingested by default in its natural form no matter how much heterogeneity it might have.
+And unliked systems based on the document data model, every value in SuperDB is strongly and dynamically typed thus providing the best of both worlds: the flexixbility of the document model and the efficiency and performance of the relational model.

 In SuperDB's SQL dialect, there are no "JSON columns" so there isn't a "relational way to do things" and a different "JSON way to do things".
 Instead of having